-The Corporation continues to be challenged by escalating non-discretionary inflationary increases for utilities, building maintenance, and security costs, in part, as a result of the minimum wage increases, effective January 1st, 2018, that are reflected in the Corporation's contracts.
+The Corporation continues to be challenged by escalating non-discretionary inflationary increases for utilities, building maintenance, and security costs.

 The Corporation is responsible for two iconic national sites, one of which - the CMH - is almost thirty years old, and therefore many of its components have reached or will soon be reaching the end of their expected life cycle.